Updated: Dec 3, 2021

 Lankem have supplied dispersing agents for many years for the preparation of pigment dispersions and general coating applications.
 The main performers over the years have been both Lansperse DS200W and DS80.
-Both of these have exceptional performance but the formulator now requires additives with better environmental credentials and also improved hazard labelling.
+Both have exceptional performance, but the formulator now requires additives with better environmental credentials and improved hazard labelling.

-Lankem have developed a range of dispersing agents based on our new BioLoop surfactant technology.
+Lankem has developed a range of dispersing agents based on our new BioLoop surfactant technology.
 These products tick all the boxes in terms of the requirements for modern coatings technology.
-Of these Lansperse UV86 (100% activity) can be utilised in both UV systems and water based and hence along with its environmental benefits is a highly novel addition to the Lankem range.
+In particular, Lansperse BA6 has found to perform extremely well in pigmented blue systems.

 Pigment Blue 15:3 is widely used in aqueous and UV inkjet systems.
 The one used in this study was Sinco Blue 4382-006 (Ex- Union Colours).
 This pigment has a clean green shade and high strength.